Punktum-dk/sandbox-environment-specification/README.md

     - If the user is not in a registrar group, the user has to accept the role via the self-service portal, which is currently not available in the sandbox environment
     - If the user is in another registrar group, this has to be accomplished in the registrar portal.
 Do note that this is a somewhat constructed  scenario, since it would mean that name server administrators are appointed across registrar groups, there is however no reason not to support this, since it comes with the implementation, which handles the above scenario

-To bypass this step, it is recommended to appoint name server adminstrators in own registrar account group.
+To bypass this step, it is recommended to appoint name server administrators in own registrar account group.

 For details on registrar account groups, please see - [DK Hostmaster RP Service Specification: registrar account group](https://github.com/DK-Hostmaster/rp-service-specification#registrar-account-group)